 Our companies have long supported legislation to prevent underage access to tobacco products.
-Today, underage use of traditional tobacco products such as cigarettes, cigars, and smokeless tobacco is at generational lows and continues to decline.
-With evapor-a category that emerged after the Tobacco Control Act became law but before FDA asserted regulatory over it-underage use accelerated to totally unacceptable levels starting in 2018.
+Today, underage use of traditional tobacco products such as cigarettes, cigars, and smokeless tobacco is at generational lows and continues to decline.1 With evapor - a category that emerged after the Tobacco Control Act became law but before FDA asserted regulatory authority over it - underage use accelerated to totally unacceptable levels starting in 2018.
 That alarming trend led to a broad coalition of stakeholders, including us, joining forces in 2019 to advocate for federal legislation raising the national minimum age on all tobacco products to 21.
-That bipartisan legislation was signed into law by the President in December of 2019.2

-Today, 33 states and the District of Columbia have a tobacco 21 law-Senate bill 2156 will address substantive policy concerns by aligning North Dakota with federal law.
+That bipartisan legislation became law in December 2019.2 We are working to enact laws in all states to bring their minimum age laws into alignment with federal law.
+33 states and the District of Columbia currently have tobacco 21 law- Senate bill 2156 would align North Dakota to the federal standard.

-First, raising the minimum age to 21 will help reverse underage vaping rates.
-Although recent data show declines in underage e-vapor rates,3 there is more progress to make and we believe taking this step will help.
+First, raising the minimum age to 21 will help reduce underage vaping rates.
+Although recent data show declines in underage e-vapor rates, there is more progress to make and we believe taking this step will help.